 Gregory Photiadis joined the firm as an associate in 1977 and worked very closely with Manny handling major litigation matters.
 As his mentor, Greg found Manny to have a brilliant intellect, incisive nature and dominant presence that was second to none.
 In 1993, Manny appointed Greg and Don Co-Senior Partners.
 At that point, Manny resigned as Senior Partner and became Of Counsel to the firm, and Barry left to pursue his own practice.
 It was then that the firm name was changed to Duke, Holzman, Yaeger & Photiadis.
 The firm was deeply saddened by Ed’s passing in October of 1992, and by Manny’s death in 1999.
 Their many years of service, dedication and commitment to excellence made the firm one of the leading boutique business law firms in Western New York.
 In his role as Senior Managing Partner, Greg set out to strategically expand the firm’s capabilities through recruiting and training ambitious and talented attorneys.
 As a mentor to the firm’s next generation, Greg carries on Manny’s legacy of commitment to excellence.
 Under Greg’s leadership, the firm has expanded to meet the evolving needs of its clientele, serving as general counsel to many corporate clients and providing the highest quality legal services.

 In January 2014, the firm’s co-senior partnership of Photiadis and Gresens expanded with the appointment of Charles Ritter as a Senior Partner.
-Charles joined the firm as an attorney nearly twenty years ago, following his completion of a clerkship for the United States District Court, Western District of New York.
+Charles joined the firm as an attorney in 1995, following his completion of a clerkship for the United States District Court, Western District of New York.
 He excelled in both civil litigation and corporate transactional work and became a partner in 1998.
 His dedication to the firm has resulted in substantial growth in the firm’s Construction Law, Civil Litigation and Insurance Coverage practice areas.